7 Things to Know Before Starting an LLC

 One thing to keep in mind is that some LLC formation services offer free registered agent service as part of their package.
 Hiring an LLC formation service could be a good option if you’re pressed for time or even just a little unsure about the process.

 Most states don’t require LLCs to have an operating agreement, but it's always a good idea to have one.
-Even if it isn’t legally required in your state, there are a few good reasons to have an operating agreement, including to:
+Even if it isn’t legally required in your state or you're the only member, there are a few good reasons to have an operating agreement, including to:

 - Protect your business’s limited liability status